jinnykj/jinnykj/README.md

 🌱 Currently learning Linguistics in Seoul National University
-<br/>⚡ Interested in Big data analytics/visualization & NLP
+<br/>⚡ Interested in Big data analytics & NLP & ML/DL
 <br/>😄 Python and Java are available
 <!--
 **jinnykj/jinnykj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.